Zuehlke/SHMACK/README.md

 ### Download, install, and configure Eclipse for the use in SHMACK
 * Download `Eclipse IDE for Java EE Developers` as 64 bit for Linux from https://www.eclipse.org/downloads/
 * Extract eclipse: `cd ${HOME}; tar xvfz Downloads/eclipse-jee-mars-2-linux-gtk-x86_64.tar.gz`
+* Warning: On Ubuntu 16.04, you need to work around [a known issue with eclipse](#eclipseUbuntu1604)
 * Add gradle support to eclipse
   * open `eclipse/eclipse`
   * Open `Help --> Eclipse Marketplace`